If there’s one question I get the most from readers and students, it’s this:

 - Play one line at a time along with the recording to check your work.

-- When you have one chorus, work it with the recording to ensure you are playing the articulation, phrasing, and picking correctly.
+- When you have one chorus, work it with the recording to ensure you play it correctly.

 - Finish the transcription in the same manner from here.

-If you find that simply listening to the solo and playing it works for you, by all means go for it.
-But, if you are looking for a new way to transcribe, or have trouble transcribing in general, then try these steps as they can make learning any transcription easier in your studies.
+If you find that listening to the solo and playing it works for you, by all means go for it.

 Studying a Jazz Guitar Transcription

-While it is important to learn how to play any transcription you are studying, this is usually just the beginning when it comes to working on the material found in any transcription in your studies.
+While it’s important to play any transcription, this is the beginning when it comes to working on the material found in a transcription.

-By breaking down the transcription into lines and phrases, studying one chorus at a time, analyzing the rhythms, and working all of this into your own improvisations, you will ensure that you get the most out of your time spent with any transcription in your studies.
+By breaking down the transcription into lines, studying one chorus at a time, analyzing rhythms, and working these items into your own solos, you get the most out of any transcription.

-At that rate, 1 to 2 transcriptions per year is a good pace to keep in order to get the most out of any transcription you work on in your studies.
+At that rate, 1 to 2 transcriptions per year is a good pace to get the most out of any transcription you study.

-Here are a number of exercises that you can do in order to take any transcription further in the practice room.
+Here are exercises to take any transcription further in the practice room.

-- Play it with a metronome from 40 to the given tempo.
+- Play it with a metronome at various tempos.